operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 need more precise control of what's going on.

-We also provide implementations that make it very easy to cache (`AbstractCachingDependentResource`) or make it easy to poll for changes in external resources (`PollingDependentResource`, `PerResourcePollingDependentResource`).
+We also provide implementations that make it very easy to cache (`AbstractExternalDependentResource`) or make it easy to poll for changes in external resources (`PollingDependentResource`, `PerResourcePollingDependentResource`).
 All the provided implementations can be found in the `io/javaoperatorsdk/operator/processing/dependent` package of the `operator-framework-core` module.